AnSolo27/STM32L432KC_LSleep_TIM/README.md

-# Low power sleep Uart
+# Low power sleep TIM
 In this example Nucleo-L432KC board is used.
 After 5 seconds MCU goes to low power sleep.